acdh-oeaw/lioe-public-frontend/README.md

 --------

 You can test building the site using `npm run build`.
-Note that this sets teh `NODE_ENV` environment variable to `production` and therefore loads the environment from the `.env-production.env` file.
+Note that this sets the `NODE_ENV` environment variable to `production` and therefore loads the environment from the `.env-production.env` file.
 By default this sets `process.env.API_HOST` to `""`.
 So the respective URLs work relative to whatever host the container is running on.
 This is deliberate as these endpoints are meant to be only used by the frontend served from exactly this host.